-We achieved a respectable response rate in both years (see Overhead 5).
+We achieved a respectable response rate in both years (Overhead 5).
 Of the 196 offenders and victims in the SAJJ sample, we interviewed 88 percent in Year 1; of that group, we interviewed 92 percent in Year 2.
 The overall response rate for the two years is 81 percent (158/196, with 4 cases pending; thus it may go up a bit).

 The interview schedules in 98 and 99 have a mix of open and close-ended items.
 All the interviews were conducted face to face, except those with victims who did not attend the conference, which were conducted by phone.
 For the YPs, the interview lasted 35 to 50 minutes; for the VICs, the interview was normally longer: 50 to 90 minutes.
 All the face-to-face interviews were tape-recorded, with the open-ended questions transcribed.
 In year 1 the focus of the interviews was on the offenders' and victims' judgments of whether elements of procedural and restorative justice were present in the conference.
 In year 2, we wanted to know how the passage of time affected offenders' and victims' judgments of the process and promises made; their attitudes towards each other; whether the conference had an impact on "staying out of trouble" (offenders) or on "getting the offence behind them" (victims); and for victims, how their experience in the conference process affected (or not) their views of young people and the politics of crime control.

-I'll be reporting a small portion of the results from the Year 2 interviews (see Overhead 5, lower part for features of the sample).
+Today, I'll be reporting a small portion of the results from the Year 2 interviews of the young people (see Overhead 5, lower portion for features of the 1999 interview sample).

 Questions asked about punishment.
-Here are the punishmentrelated questions we asked of both groups (Overhead 6).
 We began by asking, "We'd like to know what you think about punishment.
 So, can you tell me, what does punishment mean to you"?
+(Overheads 6a and 6b).
 Then, after recording what they said, we asked the close-ended questions.
 We opened with, "People have different ideas about what is punishment and what is not.
-Thinking about your conference, would you say any of these were a type of punishment for you? (asked of the YP) / for the YP? (asked of the VIC).
-And then, we went through a set of four items.
+Thinking about your conference, would you say any of these were a type of punishment for you?